Athletics at the 2024 Summer Olympics

 Athletics at the 2024 Summer Olympics in Paris were held between 1 and 11 August 2024, featuring a total of 48 medal events across three distinct sets: track and field, road running, and racewalking.
 Four venues were used: Pont d'Iéna for race walking, Hôtel de Ville and Les Invalides for the start and end points of the marathon races, and Stade de France for the track and field events.

 The competition featured an identical number of medal events for men and women, the first instance in Olympic history.
-The marathon race walk mixed relay through a marathon course was contested for the first time at these Games, replacing the men's 50 kilometres race walk in the quest for gender equality.
+The marathon race walk mixed relay through a marathon course was contested for the only time at these Games, replacing the men's 50 kilometres race walk for co-ed sport.

 Another significant change to the athletics program was the repechage round format in all individual track events from 200 to 1500 m and the hurdles events (110 m for men, 100 m for women, and 400 m for both), a vast opportunity for the runners to have a second chance of entering the semifinal phase.
 This format replaced the former system of athletes advancing through the fastest overall times (q) apart from those qualifying directly in the first-round heats (Q).

 Venues

 Track and field events were staged at the Stade de France, with the race walks having been contested at Pont d'Iena.
 The marathon races began at the Hôtel de Ville (city hall) and ended in Les Invalides.
 Along the course, runners traversed many of the city's most iconic sites and Olympic venues throughout the route.

 This traditional marathon course also set a particularly tough profile with an overall elevation gain or loss of 438 m.
-The route, specially designed for the Paris 2024 Games and approved by World Athletics, was unique, demanding, and technical.
+The route, specially designed for the Paris 2024 Games and approved by World Athletics, was described by the Committee as "unique, demanding, and technical".
 Paris 2024 unveiled the routes for the Olympic marathon and the two races – a 42.195 km course and a 10 km course – open to the general public as part of the mass event running.